 4.07 Stormwater Management During Construction

-A. Applicant must implement erosion, sediment and good housekeeping controls as prescribed in the comprehensive Stormwater Management Plan (SMP) (see Section 4.05) and reduce potential pollutants during construction activities.
+A. Applicant must implement erosion, sediment and good housekeeping controls as prescribed in the comprehensive Stormwater and Land Disturbance Management Plan (SLDMP) (see Section 4.05) and reduce potential pollutants during construction activities.
 Best Management Practices (BMP) must be followed and shall include management of non-stormwater discharges and materials, minimization of disturbed area, phased construction activity, good housekeeping practices, containment of materials and waste, perimeter controls, control for dust and particulate generating activities, street sweeping and the protection of all storm drain inlets and slopes.

-B. Controls must be regularly inspected and maintained per schedule established in SMP but in case shall be less than every seven days and within 24 hours after a storm of 0.25 inches or greater.
+B. Controls must be regularly inspected and maintained per schedule established in SMP but in no case shall be less than every seven days and within 24 hours after a storm of 0.25 inches or greater.
 Any deficiencies noted shall be corrected within 24 hours.
+Corrective actions must be documented and accepted.

+C. Inspections shall ensure that the site operations match the approved site/subdivision plans and the SLDMP plans for the project and that all precautions have been taken to prevent pollutants and sediment from the construction site from impacting local waterways (including drainage ditches/swales).
+The inspection shall also determine the adequacy of the construction site quality control measures.
+Written documentation is required and must include the date of inspection, inspector name(s), general construction project information, project staff and contractors involved including appropriate contact information, specific information regarding the erosion and sediment controls throughout the project, specific failures, successes and deficiencies.
+Must document when and how report is submitted to contractor.

+D Construction site inspections should abide by the following guidelines:

+1. The inspection shall begin at a low point and work uphill, observing all discharge points and any off-site support activities.

+2. Written and photographic records shall be maintained for each site visit.

+3. During the inspection, the inspector shall ask questions of the contractor.
+Understanding the selection, implementation, and maintenance of BMPs is an important goal of the inspection process, and requires site specific input.

+4. The inspector shall wear appropriate personal protective equipment and abide by the contractor’s site specific requirements.

-C. Records of inspections any corrective actions and construction activities must be maintained on site and submitted electronically to the DPW as requested.
+E. Records of inspections, any corrective actions and construction activities must be maintained on site and submitted electronically to the DPW as requested/on a weekly basis.

-D. SMP shall be updated if necessary during construction.
+F. SLDMP shall be updated if necessary during construction.

-E. Achieve final site stabilization.
+G. Achieve final site stabilization.
+This should be documented via a final inspection report.

 4.08 Inspection and Maintenance Responsibility During and After Construction